GerbilSoft/rom-properties/extlib/fmt/doc/api.md

 All functions and types provided by the library reside in namespace `fmt` and macros have prefix `FMT_`.

+## C++ Module API

+With the C++ module API, the headers listed above don't need to be included.
+You can use the `import fmt;` statement instead.
+All other functionality, listed below, remains the same.

 ## Base API

 `fmt/base.h` defines the base API which provides main formatting functions